smikitky/utrad-werewolf/packages/docs/docs/bot.md

 This approach is very simple, but you cannot get a real-time log, so you will need to repeat this periodically (e.g., once in 5 seconds).

-### Option 2: Getting Real-time Log Using Firebase RTDB Admin SDK
+### Option 2: Getting Real-time Log Using Firebase Admin SDK

 Alternatively, you can set up a Firebase Admin SDK to read realtime data from Firebase Realtime Database.
 To do so, follow the steps described in [Firebase Realtime Database docs](https://firebase.google.com/docs/database/admin/start).

 :::caution

-**Treat the data as read-only**.
+**Teat the data as read-only** when you directly read from the database.
 This approach can give you full **admin** access to Firebase Realtime Database from your development machine.
-However, do not attempt to directly write data into Realtime Database.
-It will bypass all the integrity-check code implemented at the API level, and almost certainly break your game logs!
+However, you must not attempt to directly write data into Realtime Database.
+Doing so will bypass all the integrity-check code implemented at the API level, and almost certainly break your game logs!
 To perform in-game actions such as talking or voting, **always** use the API, as described below.

 :::